AlexZaznobin/DeepLearningExamples/README.md

 # General idea

-In this notebook the simple MLP was made from scratch using basic python libraries.MLP is then used to make the simple binary classifier.
+In this notebook the simple MLP was made from scratch using basic python libraries.
+MLP is then used as a  binary classifier.

 The process is as follows:

 1) Create class Value which saves information about the process of value calculation .This class is able to calculate gradients using the backward propagation.